DeepInfer/deepinfer.github.io/models/prostate-needle-finder.md

 [Mandatory]
 ModelName: ('prostate-needle-finder')
 InputVolume: (an existing filename locating the T2-Weighted Pelvic MRI containing MRI)
+InputProstateMask: (an existing filename locating the rough prostate gland location)
+OutputLabel: (output path of the needle label)
+OutputFiducialList: (output path of the fiducial list in fcsv format (slicer fiducial list format) where the needle tip will be saved)
+Inference: (Single, Ensemble)
+    Single: the prediction would be the output of a single model.
+Ensemble: the prediction will be the calculated by ensembling of 5 models from 5-fold cross validation and majority voting.

 [Optional]
+verbose :
+verbose mode for printing additional details about the procedure.
 ```
 <!-- ### Related blog posts -->